The macroscopic shape of Gelfand-Tsetlin patterns and free probability: Main results

 \end{thmalpha}

-Up to a change of coordinates and an additional constant, the surface tension here is the negative of the entropy in \eqref{eq:sig0}.
+Up to the additive normalisation constant $\log\pi-1$, this surface tension is the negative of the Lagrangian density in \eqref{eq:lagrangian}.

-As stated above, Theorem \ref{thm:tension} provides a rigorous formulation of nonrigorous predictions made in numerous places, such as \cite{ST, sun, JO}.
-Our proof of Theorem \ref{thm:tension} is heavily reliant on explicit integrable probability formulas obtained in recent work by the first author in \cite{johnston}.
+As noted above, Theorem \ref{thm:B} gives a rigorous formulation of related formulas appearing in numerous places, such as \cite{ST, sun, JO, gordenko}.
+Our proof of Theorem \ref{thm:B} relies on explicit determinantal partition function and correlation function formulas from recent work of the first author \cite{johnston}.

-Under the uniform twice differentiability condition on $V$, it has been established in past work that after rescaling large random surfaces with fixed boundaries exhibit concentration properties, these random surfaces tend to concentrate around the shape which minimises their surface tension applied to their gradient, and that the fluctuations away from their typical behaviour are governed by a large deviation principle with speed $n^2$ and a rate function taking the form of a surface tension integral \cite{DGI}.
-Our next result, Theorem \ref{thm:preLDP}, gives an analogous description of the fluctuations of Gelfand-Tsetlin patterns.